 How Not To Get Stars In Google Search

 The most common error we see and a sure fire way to end up in the sin bin, is to add Product Schema to the website header.
 Pages that do not contain a valid product will get the schema markup too.
 Seriously, DO NOT DO THAT!
 I have personally seen this being recommended by alleged SEO professionals on a well known freelance-finder type website.

 Nobody is forcing you to do anything!
 But in case there is any doubt whether you should add schema data to your website; watch this video from the SEO gurus Moz!

 More on Twitter Cards and OpenGraph Markup in a future post…

 More Google Search Rich Snippets

 Many studies have found that the click through rate (CTR) of a website can be vastly increased with Google Rich Snippets.
 As well as Stars On Google Search, other snippets available include events and recipes among many more.
 Giving you a chance to beat other websites ranked in the top spots by filling more of the SERP.

 Other Schema Markup

-For help with your rich snippets schema data and adding stars to your Google listing, just drop a line to White Rabbit through the contact page.
+For help with your rich snippets schema data and adding Star Ratings In Google Search results listing; just drop a line to White Rabbit through the contact page.